-Malawi hunt for new head coach as Marinica departs
+Marinica leaves Malawi job after criticising fans

 Malawi are hunting for a new head coach after announcing that Mario Marinica's contract will not be renewed.

-The Romanian, who initially took over as technical director in November 2021, helped guide The Flames to the last 16 of the Africa Cup of Nations for the first time at last year's tournament in Cameroon, where they were beaten 2-1 by Morocco.
+The announcement comes just days after the Romanian hit out at Malawi fans following a 4-0 defeat to Egypt in Lilongwe, claiming they were more interested in supporting the Pharoah's "superstars" than the home players.

-But a 4-0 defeat to Egypt in Lilongwe in last week's qualifiers means Malawi have little chance of reaching next year's Cup of Nations in Ivory Coast.
+That defeat means Malawi now only have a slim chance of reaching next year's Africa Cup of Nations in Ivory Coast.

-After that game, Marinica also hit out at the Malawi fans, claiming they were more interested in supporting Egypt's "superstars" than the home players.
+At the previous tournament in Cameroon, Marinica, who initially took over as technical director in November 2021, guided the Flames to the last 16 for the first time in the country's history, where they were beaten 2-1 by Morocco.

 A statement released by the Football Association of Malawi announced that, "by mutual consent, it has been agreed with Mr Mario Marinica not to enter into negotiations for renewal of his contract when it expires on 30 April 2023."